-5. Unplug, the sub-wire’s green plugs and clip under the dash.
-They are right next to the e-brake pedal.
-It helped me tremendously to push down the e-brakes for more working space.
+5. Unplug the Sub-Wire’s Green Plugs and Clip: You’ll find these under the dash, right next to the e-brake pedal.
+I found it helpful to depress the e-brakes to create more working space.

 I made three red circles in this picture to show what needs to be unplugged.
 Two green plugs and one plastic retainer clip.

 6. Once everything is unplugged.
 Pull out the wires from the front.
 (Update: Optional, you can read about Opus method on using the fishing line method to simplify step 7.
 Look below at the comments or click here)